RopeDraak/ropedraak/src/pages/index.md

         url: /contact
     component: ContentBlock
     content: >-
-      This is the "about" excerpt.
-It can be used to provide a paragraph about yourself that people can read on the homepage to get a sense of who you are.
-There also exists a dedicated about page where you can write more about yourself for those who are interested.
+      Rope bondage is something lots of people are interested in but the vast majority have no idea how to get started.
+The purpose of this page is to give you enough resources to get started and learn about safety so you can practice with confidence and play like a pro.
   - type: postsblock
     title: Recent Posts
     section_id: recent-posts